kmm/SS1306/README.md

 PETSCII layout (i.e. you can generate them from C64 font files).
 Included is the canonical 8x8 C64 font, with a couple minor changes to make box-drawn digits look better.
 Characters are rotated 90 degrees clockwise (so we don't have to waste AVR cycles flipping tiles).
-The pointy part of an 'A' should point that way -> if you're doing it right.
+The pointy part of an 'A' should point that way -> if you're doing it right.<br>
 It's irritating to go alone, take this: http://www.min.at/prinz/o/software/pixelfont/

 [!]
 Fast as a (LOGO) turtle<br>